-Strand Reading Literature Topic Key Ideas and Details Standards RL.1 Quote accurately from a text when explaining text.
+Strand Reading Literature Key Ideas and Details Topic Standards RL.1 Quote accurately from a text when explaining text.
 RL.2 Analyze literary text development. a.
 Determine a theme of a story, drama, or poer respond to challenges or how the speaker in b.
-Summarize the text, incorporating a theme de RL3 Compare and contrast two or more characters, the text (e.g., how characters interact).
+Summarize the text, incorporating a theme of the text (e.g., how characters interact).